simpleanalytics/docs/_docs/55_events/01-introduction.md

 ]
 ```

 There is no personally identifiable information in the cookie whatsoever.
 We want to keep it that way.
 After every event we send the contents of the cookie to our server and update the row that matches the path of events (minus the last event).
-This way we don't need to have any personal identifiable information.
+This way we don't need to have any personally identifiable information.

 <details markdown="1">
 <summary>Read more in depth how our matching works</summary>